LAW OFFICE OF

 The most conservative business approach is to combine whatever insurance coverage is available with appropriate asset protection planning.
 Asset protection closes the holes in coverage and once established, will be there in the future, regardless of the gyrations in the insurance market.
 For physicians without insurance coverage now, an asset protection plan is the only realistic alternative for continuing to operate their medical practice.

 The ideal benefit of an asset protection plan is that it stops litigation before it begins.
 A contingent fee attorney is less likely to proceed against a physician with an asset protection plan; in the case of assets not subject to legal collection – with no “deep pocket” to pursue – an attorney will not knowingly waste his or her time and money on the case.
 But, if a case does proceed, for whatever reason, asset protection provides a legal shield, protecting and insulating assets from the judgment.
-In my next column, we will discuss how asset protection works and the strategies that are most often employed by doctors to protect against their specific risks.
+On our site you can read more about asset protection works and the asset protection strategies that are most often employed by doctors to protect against their specific risks.
+Many of the Asset Protection Articles that appear on our site were originally published in MDNet Guide and have particular relevance for physicians.